huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-absence-of-desire-is-true-happiness.md

 > _“Desire makes slaves out of kings, while patience makes kings out of slaves.” ― Imam Al-Ghazali_

 > _“Freedom is secured not by the fulfilling of one’s desires, but by the removal of desire.” — Epictetus_

+> _“The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” — Dan Millman_

 [@mansonSubtleArtNot2016]